 8. Refresh or close your browser and connect with one of the web interfaces.

-In this blog post we are going to automate the installation of VMware ESXi 5.5, 6.0 and 6.5.
-This can be done with a so called “kickstart” configuration file which is officially supported by VMware.
-The file contains the configuration for a VMWare ESXi Host to setup settings like IP address, subnet mask, hostname, license key, etc.
+In this blog post, we are going to automate the installation of VMware ESXi 5.5, 6.0 and 6.5.
+This can be done with a so-called “kickstart” configuration file which is officially supported by VMware.
+The file contains the configuration for a VMware ESXi Host to configure settings like IP address, subnet mask, hostname, license key, datastore, etc.

-The kickstart configuration file can be made available on the following locations:
+The kickstart configuration file can be made available in the following locations:

 You might ask yourself, why should I install an ESXi Host with a kickstart file?
-Some of the use cases I identified over the years:
+Some of the use cases I identified over the years are:

-In this environment I used a Microsoft IIS server on a Windows 10 Client, don’t forget to add the cfg extension to the MIME types.
+In this environment/example I used a Microsoft IIS server on a Windows 10 Client.
+Do not forget to add the cfg extension to the MIME types.

 Configuration file – Simple (ks.cfg)